 Are you concerned about the possibility of addiction?
 Unfortunately, the statistics are harrowing.
-In 2018, research shows that a staggering 20.3 million Americans over age 12 had a substance use disorder related to their alcohol or drug use.
+A staggering 20.4 million Americans over age 12 have a substance use disorder (SUD) related to their alcohol or drug use, according to the 2019 National Survey on Drug Use and Health.

 With that in mind, addiction is not always apparent.
 The shame and stigma are pervasive.
 As a result, many people withhold, lie, and manipulate their truth to avoid unwanted consequences.